-This is annotated to the best of my knowledge.
-I am not making any guarantee that it is 100% accurate, however I am reasonably confident it is accurate.
-Please do your own research, or add a disclaimer before citing my diagram.
-Thanks. :D
+This is annotated to the best of SC's knowledge.
+SC is not making any guarantee that it is 100% accurate, however SC is reasonably confident it is accurate.
+Please do your own research, or add a disclaimer before citing the diagram.

 You can click on the image to zoom in and scroll on it. (die shot credit: Fritzchen Fritz)